harshnative/boiler-plate-code-generator/documentation.md

 <br>

-or run cgen with -h command
+or run cgen with -h command and choose template from menu

 ```bash
 cgen -h